XYLGroup/LASQ/README.md

 ##  🙏 9.
 Acknowledgement

-The codes are based on[LightenDiffusion](https://github.com/JianghaiSCU/LightenDiffusion).
+The codes are based on [LightenDiffusion](https://github.com/JianghaiSCU/LightenDiffusion).
 Please also cite their paper.
 We thank all the authors for their contributions.